antononcube/RakuForPrediction-blog/Articles/Graphs-in-Raku-2024.md

 ## Introduction

 This blog post discusses the development of graph theory algorithms in Raku.
-Moderate number of examples are used.
+Moderate number of examples is used.

 **TL;DR:** Just see the mind-map and then browse the last section with a graph that resembles a snow covered Christmas tree.